jmarusarz-NVIDIA/gpu-python/README.md

 `docker compose up`

 ## 7. Refresh Brev Page
-Open your notebook and enjoy!
+Refresh the Brev page, open your notebook, and enjoy!

 # GPU development with Python 101 Tutorial